rclone/rclone/docs/content/azureblob.md

 The modified time is stored as metadata on the object with the `mtime` key.
 It is stored using RFC3339 Format time with nanosecond precision.
-The metadata is supplied during directory listings so there is no overhead to using it.
+The metadata is supplied during directory listings so there is no performance overhead to using it.

+If you wish to use the Azure standard `LastModified` time stored on the object as the modified time, then use the `--use-server-modtime` flag.
+Note that rclone can't set `LastModified`, so using the `--update` flag when syncing is recommended if using `--use-server-modtime`.

 ### Performance